Open main menu Close main menu

 Spotlight on partnership and stakeholder engagement: Strengthen your relationship-building and collaboration skills to work professionally with Mana Whenua (Aotearoa NZ) and other stakeholders to drive the best outcomes for our land and people.

-Access state-of-the-art facilities (local and national): Depending on where you choose to complete your compulsory on-campus block courses, you’ll learn in various facilities, including research and computer labs, marae, herbariums, simulators, and specialist equipment and machinery.
+Access state-of-the-art facilities (local and national): Depending on where you choose to complete your compulsory on-campus block courses, you’ll learn in various facilities, including research and computer labs, marae, herbariums, and simulators, with access to specialist equipment and machinery.

 Learn from experts across the country: As part of Te Pūkenga, this master’s programme is co-taught by highly qualified and respected scientists and industry consultants from around Aotearoa, New Zealand.